All of the Options for Deck Fasteners

 - You must use a hidden fastener that’s approved for the type of decking you’re going to use.

 - Choose hidden fasteners that allow you to remove an individual board that has been damaged.
 Some hidden fasteners require removal of all the boards installed after the one that needs replacing.

 - Look for topside installation.
 Some hidden fasteners are installed on the bottom of the deck boards.
 This is a problem for decks that are high in the air or low to the ground.

 A perfect hole every time

 When working with rock-hard decking materials like ipe, our experts predrill holes in the wood with Starborn Industries’ Smart-Bit predrilling and countersinking tool.
 It has a rubber face and a free-spinning collar, so it won’t damage the surface of the wood.
 Starborn makes Headcote colored stainless steel trim-head screws that work with the bit, but any No. 7 trim-head stainless screw will work.
 This bit comes in handy for general woodworking projects as well.
-Smart-Bit countersinking tools are available at decksdirect.com and other online retailers for about $20.
+Smart-Bit countersinking tools are available at decksdirect.com.

 Screw + nail = scrail

 That’s right—a screw that’s driven in like a nail.
 These scrails work with the Tiger Claw hidden fastener system, which is arguably the fastest deck installation system available.
 A clip is slid onto the end of a special pneumatic gun.
 The clip is then inserted into the side groove of a deck board and fastened to the joist with a scrail.
 The scrail holds as well as a ring-shank nail but can be removed like a screw if a damaged board needs to be replaced.
 Pretty cool system, huh?

 Connector screws work better